rss logo

 Internet 192.168.1.200 0 f8db.8845.ef15 ARPA Vlan1

-We can deduce from this information that the device with IP address 192.168.1.210 is connected to interface Gi1/0/1 and that the device with IP address 192.168.1.200 is connected to interface Gi1/0/2.
+Based on this output, we can conclude that the device with IP address 192.168.1.210 is connected to interface Gi1/0/1, and the device with IP address 192.168.1.200 is connected to interface Gi1/0/2.